OGRECave/blender2ogre/ShapeAnimations.md

 Now, set the current frame to 60 and repeat the above process but setting `value` to 0 for `Key 1` and 1 for `Key 2`, remember to insert the keyframes (the `value`s should turn yellow).

 Set the `End` frame to 60 and press play to see the cube changing size.
-Of course this is a simple animation but with some imagination something much more complex can be achieved like face animations.
+Of course, this is a simple animation but with some imagination, something much more complex can be achieved like face animations.

-Last but not least in order for the `blender2ogre` add-on to properly export the animation it is necessary to turn it into an NLA Track, select the `Push Down` button next to the action name.
+Last but not least for the `blender2ogre` add-on to properly export the animation it is necessary to turn it into an NLA Track, and select the `Push Down` button next to the action name.
 ![shape-animations1.png](images/shape-anim/shape-animations1.png)

 You can now go into the `NLA Editor` view and change the name of the NLA Track that name is the one that is going to be exported.